RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models

 \subsection{State Graph Cases}

-To illustrate the construction of state graphs, we visualize the graphs derived from varying numbers of rollout trajectories sampled from checkpoints after 100-step training in ALFWorld and WebShop.
+To illustrate the construction of state graphs, we visualize the graphs derived from varying numbers of rollout trajectories sampled from checkpoints after 100-step training in WebShop and Sokoban.
 In these visualizations, node rewards propagated via BFS are highlighted in green, with deeper shades indicating higher values.
 Edge rewards are colored red for positive gains, blue for negative gains, and white for zero gains.